Akieldamas/Life-Vault/02 - Areas/School/AI-Mazing/Review Final (Talk).md

 amélioraition futures, impléméntation reinforcement dans le robot, plus d'automation (talk about 7 input) année prochaine: BUT+3 (peut être master), game dev et d'autres projets

+De m'avoir écouté!​

 ## Demo (20 mins)

+Start by presenting MY part. (the training app, show how to create a model, the different parameters,   test a model, load a model etc. then move on to the simulation, show the manual mode, show the random (and the fact that it's not 100% randomized, show the code as well), then AI (and show it), then finally reinforcement and explain it (the best way possible, show code as well)

+Reinforcement Learning:
+Q-Learning, une méthode de RL basé sur du test aleatoire, qui fait des actions et qui donnent une conséquence (bonne ou mauvaise)
+Q-Table, "Mémoire" pour chaque situation avec les actions + recompense.

+then show API test (the token, body thing) then create a bad model for later.

+present the robot, what's the ESP32 for, whats the arduino for, moves with the servomoteurs, the amplificateur at the back for the volts. camera

+talk about the orientation part (remember that it was mentioned briefly in the repartition taches), show it running. explain the color sensor and the "suiveur de ligne" to show its actual AI

+talk about the issues like if it starts walking backwards, mention the fact it's not perfect.

+after you complete one section, show the website.